kerrishotts/retroputer-twitter-webhook/README.md

 4. On the **Keys and Access Tokens** tab > **Your Access Token** section > click **Create my access token** button.

 5. From the **Keys and Access Tokens** tab, copy the `consumer key`, `consumer secret`, `access token` and `access token secret` and add them to your `.env` file.
-Also update `ENV_NAME` and
-`BOT_USERNAME` with the name of your development environment and your bot's screen name.

-6. [Apply for a developer account](https://developer.twitter.com/en/apply/user), if you don't have one yet.

-7. Once you have your developer account, go to your developer dashboard and [create a new environment](https://developer.twitter.com/en/account/environments) for **Account Activity APISandbox**.
+You can also set `BOT_USERNAME`to your bot's screen name (without the @).

-6. Take note of the deployed URL, revisit your apps.twitter.com **Settings** page, and add the following URL values as whitelisted Callback URLs:
+6. On the **Settings** page, add the following URL values as whitelisted Callback URLs:

     ```text
     https://PROJECTNAME.glitch.me/callbacks/addsub
     https://PROJECTNAME.glitch.me/callbacks/removesub
     ```

+7. [Apply for a developer account](https://developer.twitter.com/en/apply/user), if you don't have one yet.

+8. Once you have your developer account, go to your developer dashboard and [create a new environment](https://developer.twitter.com/en/account/environments) for **Account Activity APISandbox**.
+Save the environment name as `ENV_NAME` in your `.env` file.

-7. To configure your webhook you can use this apps' web UI (use the **Show** button).
-Your webhook URL will be:
+9. Your webhook URL will be:

     ```text
     https://PROJECTNAME.glitch.me/webhook/twitter
     ```

-8. Load the web app in your browser and follow the instructions below.
+10. Load the web app in your browser (use the **Show** button) and follow the instructions below.

   1. Setup webhook config.
 Navigate to the "manage webhook" view.
 Enter your webhook URL noted earlier and click "Create/Update."